TheClockTwister/pyrcrack/Readme.rst

 Be sure to check the python `notebook example <./docs/examples/example.ipynb>`_.

-You can have also have a look at the examples/ folder for some usage examples, such as the basic "scan for targets", that will list available interfaces, let you choose one, put it in monitor mode, and scan for targets updating results each 2 seconds.
+You can also have a look at the `examples/` folder for some usage examples, such as the basic "scan for targets", that will list available interfaces, let you choose one, put it in monitor mode, and scan for targets updating results each 2 seconds.